Alejogb1/job-board/blog-data/reverse-a-vector-without-rev.md

 This recursive implementation uses a helper function its kinda a divide and conquer situation you keep swapping the elements from the ends and then make a recursive call to do the same for the rest of the vector it does not need extra storage like our basic first method since it modifies the input vector and it has a very nice simplicity to it when you look at it I never use it though I admit but its good to know.
 My boss however thought it was the best thing since slice bread for code readability.

-So okay which method to use I would say it depends on the specific case for most situations the in place swapping is the fastest and most memory efficient method I would use that for any production code or when dealing with large datasets the basic looping copy method is good for when you need a copy of the reversed vector and don’t want to modify the original so it is a very reasonable approach and the recursive solution is only useful if you are doing academic stuff or wanna flex in front of someone who probably is less knowledgeable about this kind of things
+So  which method to use I would say it depends on the specific case for most situations the in place swapping is the fastest and most memory efficient method I would use that for any production code or when dealing with large datasets the basic looping copy method is good for when you need a copy of the reversed vector and don’t want to modify the original so it is a very reasonable approach and the recursive solution is only useful if you are doing academic stuff or wanna flex in front of someone who probably is less knowledgeable about this kind of things

 I have another funny story from when I was doing some kernel programming the compiler was acting all funny and kept reversing the vectors I needed to have in order I was going nuts thinking my code was the problem only to find out that it was some optimization bug with the compiler after wasting an entire afternoon on the issue that was my funny code story for the day.